California Blue Dorid Facts

 More precisely, though, this region follows the Eastern Pacific Coast of the United States, in North America.
 Further complicating its situation, the species also developed to require very specific environmental conditions for it to thrive.

 That’s because the invertebrate only lives in the shallow ocean waters, close to the shore.
 Quite naturally, this severely restricts its possibilities for expansion.
-In addition, this region itself, by it very nature, remains especially vulnerable to environmental changes.
+This region itself, by it very nature, further remains especially vulnerable to environmental changes.

-Additionally, like its related species, the California Blue Dorid, evolved as a strict carnivore.
-In its case, its diet consists of various dysideid sponges.
+Not surprisingly, like its related species, the California Blue Dorid, evolved as a strict carnivore.
+In its case, however, its diet consists of various dysideid sponges.
 For the moment, due to limited data, this appears to be its sole source of nourishment.

 Meanwhile, its own naturally evolved predators, if any, remain completely undetermined.
-However, given its moderate toxicity, researchers expect its predators to be relatively few.
-Nonetheless, scientific research into this subject presently remains ongoing.
+Given its moderate toxicity, however, researchers expect its predators to be relatively few.
+Scientific research into this subject nonetheless presently remains ongoing.